cswaroop/resumes/flipkart-product-manager.md

 ### Senior Consultant, FICO India (Apr 2015 -]
 FICO is a decision analytics leader.
 FICO score is used in all credit risk decisions in US and 2/3 of all credit card transactions uses FICO Fraud detection.
 FICO optimization is used in all segments including Ecommerce, Ad optimization, NFL scheduling etc.

 Working with clients for their business problems.
-Uses Risk Scoring, automated decisioning, large scale optimization for solving business problems including deal pricing optimization, marketing optization, fleet scheduling and logistics.
+Uses Risk Scoring, automated decisioning, large scale optimization for solving business problems including deal pricing optimization, marketing optimization, fleet scheduling and logistics.

 ### Independent Consultant (Sep 2014 - Mar 2015)